ThePhD/sol2/docs/source/usertypes.rst

 To learn more about usertypes, visit:

-* :doc:`tutorial<tutorial/cxx-in-lua>`
+* :doc:`the basic tutorial<tutorial/cxx-in-lua>`
 * :doc:`customization point tutorial<tutorial/customization>`
 * :doc:`api documentation<api/usertype>`
 * :doc:`memory documentation<api/usertype_memory>`

+The examples folder also has a number of really great examples for you to see.
 There are also some notes about guarantees you can find about usertypes, and their associated userdata, below:

 * You can push types classified as userdata before you register a usertype.
 	- You can register a usertype with the Lua runtime at any time sol2